Chart Color Schemes

 Avondale Heights is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Avondale Heights' dwellings, as per the latest Census, consisted of 77.0% houses and 23.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+In Avondale Heights, as per the latest Census, 77.0% of dwellings were houses, with the remaining 23.1% being semi-detached, apartments, or other types.
+This contrasts with Melbourne metro's figures of 67.9% houses and 32.1% other dwellings.
 Home ownership in Avondale Heights stood at 49.3%, with mortgaged dwellings at 30.1% and rented ones at 20.6%.
-The median monthly mortgage repayment was $2,167, higher than Melbourne metro's $2,000.
-Median weekly rent in Avondale Heights was $400, compared to Melbourne metro's $390.
-Nationally, Avondale Heights' mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+The median monthly mortgage repayment was $2,167, higher than Melbourne metro's average of $2,000.
+The median weekly rent was $400, compared to Melbourne metro's $390.
+Nationally, Avondale Heights' mortgage repayments were significantly higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing